Vikram1511/yoga-animation/Readme.md

 </table>

+## How to Generate Animation
+- Code can be used for generating animation video and also tracking coordinates of each vertices of makehuman mhx2 model in image pixel space and also in 3D space of blender interface(camera location as reference point, same as in kinect IR depth sensor locate space coordinates)

 - **Single animation video for given input files**
     - we need to feed two input files for animation, one is mocap bvh file and another is makehuman mhx2 model
     - for generating Animation as output, boolean *--Animation* should be *True*